 - Tailored Suits: Italian men favored impeccably tailored suits from designers like Giorgio Armani, characterized by clean lines and luxurious fabrics such as wool and silk blends.

-- Patterned Shirts: They embraced patterned dress shirts, including classic stripes, checks, and subtle prints, adding personality to their outfits.
+- Patterned Shirts: They navigated patterned dress shirts, including classic stripes, checks, and subtle prints, adding personality to their outfits.

 - Casual Chic: For casual wear, they opted for stylish leather jackets crafted from supple leather and comfortable yet durable denim jeans.